Bake Play Smile

 • Heat the butter and oil in a large pot over medium heat on the stovetop.

-• Add the diced celery, carrot, onion and pancetta and sauté until the vegetables have softened (approximately 5 minutes).
+• Add the finely diced celery, carrot, onion and pancetta and sauté until the vegetables have softened (approximately 5 minutes).

 • Turn the heat up to high and add the pork mince and beef mince.
 Stir occasionally (avoid stirring too much or you'll end up with a lot of liquid).
 Cook until the mince has browned and all of the liquid has evaporated.